EleutherAI/lm-evaluation-harness/lm_eval/tasks/global_mmlu/README.md

 Abstract: `https://arxiv.org/abs/2412.03304`

-This is a multilingual evaluation set spanning 15 languages, including English.
-It is "lite" version of the original [Global-MMLU dataset](https://huggingface.co/datasets/CohereForAI/Global-MMLU) 🌍 designed for efficient evaluation.
+Global-MMLU-Lite is designed for efficient evaluation of multilingual models in 15 languages, including English.
 It includes 200 Culturally Sensitive (CS) and 200 Culturally Agnostic (CA) samples per language.
-The samples in Global-MMLU-Lite are corresponding to languages which are fully human translated or post-edited in the original Global-MMLU dataset.
+The samples in Global-MMLU-Lite are corresponding to languages which are fully human translated or post-edited in the original [Global-MMLU dataset](https://huggingface.co/datasets/CohereForAI/Global-MMLU) 🌍.

 Homepage: `https://huggingface.co/datasets/CohereForAI/Global-MMLU-Lite`